 I was utterly broke.
 I was eating Ramen four times a week, and pretty much nothing else.
 The landlord was posting 3-day notices on my door a week, sometimes two, sometimes three weeks after the first of each month and I still hadn't paid her rent.
 I had just started Melody.
 I was maybe five or so chapters in by that point.

 I didn't care.
-I left the sidewalk and began walking up the middle of the highway, and there I began singing "Rejoice."
+I left the sidewalk and began walking up the middle of the road, and there I began singing "Rejoice."
 San Diego glittered orange and silver in the hazy, low distance beyond the bay; the orange lights lining Palm Avenue casting my diffuse shadow against the blacktop.
 No cars.
 Businesses all closed.
 Just me.

 I kept walking.
 In another mile or so I saw the cross-street: 13th Street.
 The street that would lead me back to my apartment.